-Many of the highly disease-resistant varieties we will have at the fair are unknown to the trade and compare exceedingly favorably with the latest cultivars.
-For example, our team of old timers rates Akane – a modern apple variety very-popularly touted by commercial nurseries for its disease-resistance, most commonly along with Liberty and Chehalis – as a second- rather than first-tier disease-resistant apple, because it tends to suffer during the first part of the season where scores of first-rank disease-resistant apples we have compared against it, organically in the PNW, do not.
+Many of the varieties we will have at the fair are rare or completely unknown to the trade and compare exceedingly favorably with the latest modern cultivars.
+For example, our team rates ‘Akane’ – a modern apple variety very-popularly touted by commercial nurseries for its disease-resistance, most commonly along with ‘Liberty’ and ‘Chehalis’ – as a second- rather than first-tier disease-resistant apple, because it tends to suffer during the first part of the season where scores of ‘unknown’ disease-resistant apples we have compared against it, organically in the PNW, do not.
 Old timers consistently tell us that disease-resistance is the defining, but not only characteristic, determining great fruit.

-The fair is free and entirely participant driven.
+The fair is free and entirely participant-driven.
 We have no vendors.
 We sell no fruit trees, and all scion and seed – hundreds of varieties – are free.
-We charge a nominal fee $2-3 per rootstock should you wish to graft trees or have trees grafted for you.
+We charge a nominal fee of $3 per rootstock should you wish to graft trees or have trees grafted for you.
 You don’t need to bring anything to the scion exchange/seed-swap to participate in it.

 Here are our working lists of fruit varieties available at this year’s fair.
 Listings and descriptions for pears, plums, cherries and peaches are complete as of March 18th, 2016.
 Apple and grape listings are complete, though varietal descriptions are still being updated:

 Here, a listing of all varieties of all fruit types from 2014 and 2015 prop fairs in one spreadsheet.

 Many social and ecological factors shape our ability to collect material for the fair.
 Fruit trees come into our embrace, and then sometimes fall away.
 We never know, from year to year, whether we will see an exceptional variety again.

 Doors open at 11.00 a.m.
 The early bird catches the scion.